Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 ![](/images/viewports_scissors.png)

-In this tutorial we simply want to draw to the entire framebuffer, so we'll specify a scissor rectangle that covers it entirely:
+So if we wanted to draw to the entire framebuffer, we would specify a scissor rectangle that covers it entirely:

 ```c++
 VkRect2D scissor{};